Razzmee/Ball-tracking-with-color/README.md

 #Approach

-Task - 1
+Task 1: Video Pre-processing
-Crop and rotate the video
+Crop and rotate the video to remove unwanted background and align the frames for accurate ball tracking.

-Task - 2
-Detect the balls

-Task - 3
+Task 2: Ball Detection
+Develop an algorithm that can detect the presence of balls in each frame of the video.
+The algorithm should be able to identify the ball's position, size, and shape.

+Task 3: Ball Color Recognition
-find the color of each balls
+Develop an algorithm that can recognize the color of each ball.

-Task - 4
-find the quardent of each balls

-task - 5
+The algorithm should be able to differentiate between different colors of balls and provide accurate result.

+Task 4: Ball Position Tracking
+Develop an algorithm that can track the movement of each ball and calculate its position in each frame.
+The algorithm should be able to identify the quadrant in which the ball is located.

+Task 5: Event Detection
+Develop an algorithm that can detect when a ball crosses its quadrant boundary.
-find the type of event , entry and exit time when a ball is crossed it's quardent boundry
+The algorithm should be able to identify the type of event (entry or exit) and the time at which it occurred.

-task - 6
-write the inforamtion in the text file and also write the video
+Task 6: Data Storage and Export
+Store the information gathered from the video analysis in a text file.
+Write the processed video with the ball tracking information overlaid on the frames.
+The text file should contain information about the position, color, and movement of each ball, as well as the time and type of event that occurred.

 ![demo](https://user-images.githubusercontent.com/29145107/229869880-e8ea7d0f-ca98-4acb-b1fa-1460d10125ae.png)

-Note : - Task-5 has not been completed yet
+All tasks were completed successfully, but there was a slight loss in accuracy during ball detection.
+Therefore, I am to build an object detection model that can more smoothly detect and recognize the balls to improve accuracy.